 The Law School assigns all incoming first-semester students to a Learning Community during orientation.
 The mission of the Learning Communities is to support the development of Practice Ready Attorneys Committed To Inclusive Community and Excellence (PRACTICE).
 Each Learning Community will consist of approximately 8-10 students and will be led by a Dean’s Fellow, a high-performing, upper-level law student committed to modeling the professional qualities of excellence the Law School cultivates and honors.
 Through weekly group meetings, students will practice the study skills and habits necessary for law school success, first-time bar passage, and the practice of law.
 Participation in a Learning Community during the first semester of law school is a graduation requirement for all students.

-The University of Dayton School of Law is proud to present the inaugural cohort of Dean's Fellows for Fall 2013:
+The University of Dayton School of Law is proud to present the cohort of Dean's Fellows for Summer 2014: